garrandall/popular-music-data/tracks/marry-you-bruno-mars.md

 Who cares baby
 I think I wanna marry you

-I'll go get a ring let the choir bells sing like oooh So what you wanna do?
+I'll go get a ring let the choir bells sing like oh
+So what you wanna do?
 Let's just run girl